tensorush/tensorush.github.io/content/pls.md

 tags = ["software", "future"]
 +++

-Shift in programming language stacks across domains.
+Domain-wide shift of the programming language landscape.

 <!-- more -->